 There’s set to be half-lap heaven on day seven as both 200m finals take place and such is the standard, world records could even be on the cards.
 Shericka Jackson and Noah Lyles came very close at the last World Championships.
 Now, with a good wind, another year of training and rivals such as Gabby Thomas, Sha’Carri Richardson, Erriyon Knighton and Kenny Bednarek, we could see miracles.

-The relays are coming and this session will see athletes battle to make the final.
+The relays are getting started and this session will see athletes battle to make the final.
 The 4x100m provides a great show, because here the athletes are not only fighting for themselves, but also for their teammates and their nations.
 This is what can most unite the crowd and the athletes.

 In the final of the women's javelin throw, the young Adriana Vilagos from Serbia could cause a big surprise.
 Last year, at the age of 18, she won a silver medal at the European Championships, and now she could gain some new fans in Budapest.
-Elina Tzengko from Greece could also represent the young generation as world champion after her European Championships title last year but they will have to see off the challenge of athletes such as two-time world champion Kelsey-Lee Barber and Olympic champion Liu Shiying.
+Elina Tzengko from Greece could also represent the young generation as world champion after her European Championships title last year but they will have to see off the challenge of athletes such as Haruka Kitaguchi, two-time world champion Kelsey-Lee Barber and Olympic champion Liu Shiying.